-It’s almost impossible to have been a sports fan over the past six decades and not heard Dick Enberg’s voice broadcasting any multitude of signature athletic events.
-But when word came in December that he would be the 2015 recipient of the Ford C. Frick Award for major contributions to baseball broadcasting, he called it the culmination of his professional life.
+It’s almost impossible to have been a sports fan during the 1980s and 90s and not heard Dick Enberg’s voice broadcasting any multitude of signature athletic events.
+But he learned in December 2014 that he would be the 2015 recipient of the Ford C. Frick Award for major contributions to baseball broadcasting, Enberg called it the culmination of his professional life.

 “I've loved this game as far back as I can remember, being teethed on a baseball bat,” said an emotional and humble Enberg, who turned 80 in January 2015.
 “To have this, and my love for a sport, it's too good to be true, especially in light of those who are so qualified to earn this Ford C. Frick Award.

 “In a way I accept this honor today as saying, ‘Hey, Enberg, you hit a grand slam,’” added Enberg, who became the 39th winner of the Frick Award, earning the highest point total in a vote conducted by the Hall of Fame’s 20-member Frick Award Committee.